Douglas--Rachford Splitting and ADMM for Pathological Convex Optimization: Introduction

 \subsection{Prior work}

-Duality for linear programming (LP) is classic subject with very thorough and complete theory \cite{dantzig1956linear,dantzig2016linear}.
-For example, the classic theory states that the primal problem has an ``improving direction'' if and only if the dual problem is strongly infeasible, and therefore the improving direction certifies dual infeasibility \cite{farkas1902theorie}.
-A consequence of our theory is that DRS and ADMM applied to pathological LPs produce a certificate of infeasibility as an improving direction.

-Duality for general conic programs, which is more complicated, has also been thoroughly studied \cite{LuoSturmZhang1997_duality,ramana1997exact,nesterov1999infeasible,LuoSturmZhang2000_conic,tunccel2012strong,cheung2013preprocessing,pataki2013strong,lourencco2015solving,lourencco2016structural,pataki2017sieve,permenter2017solving,liu2017exact}, mostly under the explicit or implicit context of second order methods.
-Some of the definitions and ideas of our work were directly influenced by this line of work.
-We believe further applying ideas of this classical literature to analyze pathological DRS and ADMM is a direction with much potential, especially in understanding the conjecture of Section~\ref{ss:sd-fail}.

-Although negative results are often not published, there has been some reporting of pathologies happening in practice \cite{lofberg2009,loera2012,drusvyatskiy2017,Waki2012,Waki20122}.
-Therefore, there is practical value in studying how well-behaved and robust an algorithm is when faced with pathological problems.

-Despite their huge popularity, there had been surprisingly little work investigating the behavior of DRS and ADMM under pathologies.
+As pathological convex optimization problems do arise in practice \cite{lofberg2009,loera2012,drusvyatskiy2017,Waki2012,Waki20122}, there is practical value in studying how well-behaved and robust an algorithm is in such setups However, the there had been surprisingly little work investigating the behavior of the popular methods DRS and ADMM under pathologies.
 The understanding is still incomplete, but there has been some recent progress: \cite{BauschkeCombettesLuke2004_finding,bauschke2016douglas,BauschkeMoursi2017_douglasrachford,liu2017new} analyze DRS under specific pathological setups, \cite{bauschke2014generalized,bauschke2016,BauschkeMoursi2017_douglasrachford} analyze DRS under general setups, and \cite{raghunathan2014,osqp,osqp-infeasibility} analyze ADMM under specific pathological setups for conic programs.
 These studies, however, are limited to more specific setups and pathologies where an improving direction exists or the primal problem is strongly feasible.